Projects

 Shop Class for Democracy

 It is more clear than ever that our democracy is imperiled by toxic politics.
 The way to improve politics is not through technocracy – by isolating decision-making from the people – or by turning to demagogues, but rather through improving the ability to be an effective citizen.
 Being able to acquire and analyze information, to forge dialogue across difference, and to forge consensus are the bedrocks of democracy.
-IDEA has been charged by The Ohio State University to build a novel program that not only educates students on political issues, but gives them real-world experience in being effective citizens.
+IDEA has been charged by The Ohio State University to build a novel program that not only educates students on political issues, but gives them real-world experience in being effective citizens: the "Shop Class for Democracy."

-This fall, IDEA is launching a historic program: the Shop Class for Democracy.
-Here, incoming first-year students will be invited to participate in a series of online Deliberative Forums.
+All incoming first-year students are invited to participate in a series of online Deliberative Forums through the First Year Success Series program.
 Students will analyze and deliberate both university and national policy in small groups, weighing their pros and cons while exploring how to build real common ground between different opinions using the Common Ground for Action online forum platform.
 Within five years, we intend for every undergraduate to have participated in a Deliberative Forum – Ohio State is the first university to have made such an ambitious pledge.
 We strongly believe that this will promote the skills necessary for self-governance.

 Through this powerful initiative, IDEA and Ohio State are leading the country in student-focused civic education; and are preparing a new generation for educated and effective political involvement.